fpelaezt/devops/AWS/aws-certifications/architect/Guide2-S3_and_Amazon_Glacier.md

     * Free to restore 5% per month of the total size of Amazon Glacier
     * Cost per restore beyond 5% of total size per month
     * Best practice is to set a policy to restrict restores and avoid paying
+    * Types
+      * Glacier Instant Retrieval
+      * Glacier Flexible Retrieval
+        * Retrieval from 5min to 12 hours
       * Glacier Deep Archive
-    * Default retrieval time 12 hours
+        * Default retrieval time 12 hours to 48 hours
         * Minimum duration charge 180 days
 * Object Lifecycle Management
   * Requires enable versioning*
   * Allows to configure a policy of how data is managed